-What you should put on your resume depends on the job you’re applying for and your relevant professional background.
+To expand on what Eva says, what you put on a resume depends on the job you’re applying for and your relevant professional background.

 Depending on your specific skill set or work history, one format might be better suited to highlight your qualifications than another.

-To help you understand the differences between each resume format and decide which is the best fit for you, here’s a detailed breakdown:
+To help you understand the differences between each resume format and decide which is the best for you to use, here’s a detailed breakdown:

 A chronological resume opens with an introduction, and then provides an overview of your professional history in reverse-chronological order (meaning your most recently held position is listed at the top).

-The chronological resume format is the most common type of resume used by job seekers today, and is suitable for candidates with a variety of different experience levels.
+The chronological resume format is the most common type of resume used by job seekers today, and is suitable for candidates with various experience levels.

-A functional resume is formatted to focus on your skills and abilities, rather than your chronological work history.
+A functional resume is formatted to focus on your skills and abilities rather than your career progression.
 It’s preferred by professionals who want to draw attention away from their traditional work experience, such as those who are changing careers or have significant gaps in their work history.

-While similar to other resume formats, functional resumes are unique a few key ways:
+While similar to other resume formats, functional resumes are unique in several ways:

-A combination resume is a format that (true to its name) combines the best aspects of a functional resume and a chronological resume.
+A combination resume is a format that combines aspects of a functional resume and a chronological resume.

-While a chronological resume focuses heavily on experience and a functional resume emphasizes skills, a combination resume typically leverages both work history and skills equally to demonstrate your qualifications.
+While a chronological resume focuses heavily on experience and a functional resume emphasizes skills, a combination resume typically balances both work history and skills equally to demonstrate your qualifications.